 - a child belonging to you

 - a legal guardian of your children

 Otherwise, they are other protection orders like the Harassment Order, Vulnerable Adult Protection Order, Stalking Protection order, and the Domestic Abuse Protection Order that you might consider.
 To make the best decision, however, you should involve a lawyer with experience.

 Any victim from age 16 or older may petition the court to obtain a SAPO without parents or guardians’ help.
 Victims under age 16 will require a parent or guardian to petition on their behalf.
 If the victim is a vulnerable adult or any other adult who, due to age or disability, cannot file on their own, then another adult can petition on their behalf.

 Types of SAPO

 There are two main types of SAPO: the temporary SAPO and the full SAPO.

 A full SAPO is given after the court hearing.
-That way, both you and the offender would have been given the opportunity to present your cases.
-It lasts for about 2 years and you can renew to make it last longer if you feel it is necessary to do so.
-A judge can also issue a full SAPO if the alleged offender was served the notice of the temporary SAPO and court hearing but did not appear before the court.
+That way, both you and the offender would have been allowed to present your cases.
+It lasts for about 2 years, and you can renew to make it last longer if you feel it is necessary to do so.
+A judge can also issue a full SAPO if the alleged offender was served the temporary SAPO and court hearing notice but did not appear before the court.

 You don’t need a lawyer to petition for a SAPO but you should get one especially if the alleged offender has an attorney.